zcallz/datathon-2025/README.md

 ### Final Version of the README Text

-This text will clearly demonstrate the project's purpose, the methods used, and why each technique was so effective to potential employers and other data scientists.
+This text will clearly demonstrate the project's purpose, the methods used, and why each technique was so effective to other data scientists.
 It has been prepared for the guncelsonkod.py file.

 # Data Science Competition Project: User Session Value Prediction